makrai/notes/dowty82-gramm-rel-in-montague.md

 * the genitive case, this convergence being one that occurs very widely in
   * nouns, rather than verbs
   * many nouns are inherently relational that is they denote two-place relations
-    * e.g. father or a mother, or a friend
+    * eg father or a mother, or a friend
   * the genitive case serves to mark the second argument place of the noun;
   * _John's father_ denotes the individual that stands in the father relation
   * the genitive serves much the same role for relational nouns as the